 Here at GMB we always emphasize that training is for the rest of our lives, not just for a little bit here and there.

-There is no benefit to pushing yourself to exercise for a few weeks then quitting and then starting again, always trying to catch up.
+There’s no benefit to constantly pushing yourself to the max and risking injury or burnout, which can throw you off the rails for a long time.
 Just like yo-yo dieting, it’s simply not good for you.

 Remove the sense of competition, especially with others, and maybe even with yourself.
 Your fitness training doesn’t have to be a battle.
 Train because you want to.
 Do better when you can, and don’t beat yourself up when you can’t.

 The principles of autoregulation are built into each of our programs.
 If you’re used to pushing yourself hard and want to build strength and conditioning in the context of a program that can be adjusted to your needs each day, our Integral Strength program is a good place to start.

 It’s a good introduction to the balance between intense training and mindful reflection.